nixos-asia/website/en/tutorial/nixos-config.md

 ![[nixos-rebuild-switch-flake.png]]
 :::

-Excellent, now we have a flakeified NixOS configuration.
+Excellent, now we have a flake-ified NixOS configuration that is pure and reproducible!
 Let's store it on Git.

-## Store configuration on Git
+## Store the configuration on Git

-Add `git` to `environment.systemPackages`, and activate your new configuration using `sudo nixos-rebuild switch --flake .`.
+First we need to install Git: add `git` to `environment.systemPackages`, and activate your new configuration using `sudo nixos-rebuild switch --flake .`.
 Then, create a Git repository for your configuration:

 ```sh